 - Who are these people calling me from Zillow/Realtor.com when I click on "contact agent?"

 Simply put, the agents calling you back have paid Zillow to have their photos and contact information appear on other agents' listings in the hope that they'll be able to work for you as your buyer agent.
-Zillow makes it seem like these agents are the designated experts or "premier agents" for particular listings, but in reality it's a "pay-to-play" system with absolutely no quality control at all.
+Zillow makes it seem like these agents are the designated experts or "premier agents" for particular listings, but in reality, it's a "pay-to-play" system with absolutely no quality control at all.
 The more an agent pays, the more often their name will be displayed on listings.
 An agent can show you a home without acting as your buyer agent.
 They hope that by showing you a home, you will eventually decide to hire them.
 Please be aware that unless you have a signed buyer agency contract, the agent showing you the home is NOT acting on your behalf and does NOT have fiduciary duties toward you.

 - What if my buyer agent works for the same company that is listing the house I want to buy?

 This is a situation called "dual agency."
 The real estate company in this case is a "dual agent" meaning it represents both sides of the sale.
-It might seem impossible for the company to uphold all of their fiduciary duties since they conflict.
+It might seem impossible for the company to uphold all of its fiduciary duties since they conflict.
 For example, the company should be trying to get the highest price possible for the seller, but it should also be trying to get the lowest price possible for the buyer.
 However, since the individual agents involved are separate people, they can in fact do just that.
-A company has the advantage of having more than one mind and ability to execute intent.
+A company has the advantage of having more than one mind and the ability to execute intent.
 In my opinion, it's not problematic for a consumer to hire a buyer agent that happens to work for the same company as a particular listing agent because it's the individual people who do all the work and uphold the fiduciary duties, and it's entirely possible for these individual agents to operate totally separate from each other even if they work with the same company.

 - What if my buyer agent is also the listing agent?